 It wasn’t until one day when I put the term “how to build muscle naturally” in the google search bar that I began to find out what actually works for us natural trainees.

-I read everything I could find from websites like stronglifts, muscle for life, kinobody and stronger by science etc. The information was so refreshing as it didn’t portray the same old garbage I was used to see.
-Bullshit like:
+I read everything I could find from websites like stronglifts, muscle for life, kinobody, think eat lift and stronger by science etc. The information was so refreshing as it didn’t portray the same old garbage I was used to, bullshit like:

 “Use this 8 week god on earth program to get shredded”, or